Step 0 – Go on holiday

 Step 4 – Glue! and words!

 Cutting and gluing can be scary.
 Just go page by page.
 It’ll be ok.
-Photos can be reprinted and if you are super worried: practice on a photocopy.
+Photos can be reprinted and if you are super worried: practice on a photocopy or tracing paper.

 Lay all the parts on the page.
 Jiggle them about.
 Rip off a design you saw in a book or on the internet.
 Or just rip & glue & scribble.
 I find the designs online that are expensive stock elements with one photo to be both too much and unsubstantial.

 As you go along you may remember more things.
-It’s nice.
+Add memories.

 Step 5 – Add more pretty things?

 Stickers!
 Can be as fancy or as cheap as you want.
 Washi tape can cover gaps and edges.
-It’s also beautiful and addictive.
+It’s also beautiful and buying it is addictive.